 Content and location information

 Location information.
 Verizon only produces location information in response to a warrant or order; we do not produce location information in response to a subpoena.
 The laws in some areas of the country require law enforcement to obtain a warrant to get location information, but the laws in other areas permit law enforcement to obtain a court order.
 In either scenario, the demand we receive for location information is approved by a judge.
-In the second half of this year, we received approximately 19,967 demands for location data: about three-quarters of those were through orders and one-quarter were through warrants.
+In the first half of this year, we received approximately 20,442 demands for location data: about three-quarters of those were through orders and one-quarter were through warrants.

 Law enforcement requests information from Verizon that is needed to help resolve serious emergencies.
 We are authorized by federal law to provide the requested information in such emergencies and we have an established process to respond to emergency requests, in accordance with the law.
 To request data during these emergencies, a law enforcement officer must certify in writing that there was an emergency involving the danger of death or serious physical injury to a person that required disclosure without delay.
 These emergency requests are made in response to active violent crimes, bomb threats, hostage situations, kidnappings and fugitive scenarios, often presenting life-threatening situations.
 In addition, many emergency requests are in search and rescue settings or when law enforcement is trying to locate a missing child or elderly person.